nesevis/exhaust/docs/CONTRACT_TESTING.md

 **Weight common operations higher.** If `insert` happens ten times more often than `clear` in production, reflect that in the weights.
 Exhaust's coverage phase explores all command orderings regardless of weight, but the random sampling phase and the reducer benefit from realistic relative frequencies.

 **Test the boundary between "works alone" and "breaks together."** A contract that only has one command rarely finds anything.
-The bugs live in the interactions — two commands that race for the same resource, three operations whose order matters, a sequence that fills a buffer to capacity and then overflows.
+The bugs live in the interactions: two commands that race for the same resource, three operations whose order matters, a sequence that fills a buffer to capacity and then overflows.